jfredett-archive/exegesis/NOTES.md

     class Project
       HAS_A Root
       HAS_MANY Directories
+      HAS_MANY SourceFiles

     Responsibilities:
       Expose properties of the root directory, Spawn the initial set of directories which will recursively find all the files in the project

-      The class will also wrap some of the File classmacros, like #join and
+      The class will also wrap some of the SourceFile classmacros, like #join and
       #expand_path and stuff.
 Think along the lines of Rails.root and the like.

     Collaborators:
       Directory
+      SourceFile

     ----------------------------------------------------------------------------

     class Directory
-      HAS_MANY Files
+      HAS_MANY SourceFiles
       HAS_MANY Directories (Children)
       HAS_A Directory (Parent)